htmw/2025S-The-Minions/README.md

 ## Environment Variables

 For security reasons, we don't commit `.env` files to the repository.
-Instead, we provide example files (`.env.example` and `.env.local.example`) with the required variables but without actual values.
+Instead, we provide example files as templates (`.env.example` and `.env.local.example`) with the required variables but without actual values.

-To get the actual values for these variables, please contact a team member.
+To get the actual values for these variables, please check our WhatsApp group.

 ## Features

 - User authentication (email/password and Google OAuth)
 - Brain MRI scan upload and analysis
-- Tumor detection and classification
+- Tumor detection and classification(Not Completed)
-- Report generation
+- Report generation(Using mock data)
 - User dashboard

 ## Contributing